Rhys Nicholson: Personal life

 Nicholson grew up in Newcastle to parents who were both artists.

-Nicholson is the nibling of a member of Machine Gun Fellatio.
-(Note: A gender-neutral term used in place of niece or nephew.)
+Nicholson is the nibling of Machine Gun Fellatio member Glenn Dormand and grew up around the band.
+(Note: Nibling being a gender-neutral term used in place of niece or nephew.)

-Nicholson is gay and non-binary.
+Nicholson is gay and came out as non-binary in 2022, choosing to use they/them pronouns.
 They have also spoken openly about their struggle with bulimia.

 In September 2023, Nicholson married their partner, former Triple J radio presenter Kyran Wheatley, with whom they had established Comedy Republic, a comedy venue in Melbourne.

 They are a dual citizen of Australia and the United States, which they revealed in a July 2024 Instagram post.